Illarionis/group3_assistant/README.md

 4. opencv-python
 5. deepface

+Moreover, a JDK version of either 17 or 18 is suggested to be used with gradle

 ## Running the GUI in IntelliJ using Gradle
 1. Open the gradle tab that is located on the right side menu ![](images/readme/1.png)
 2. Open the dropdown menu by clicking once ![](images/readme/2.png)